Learn about our responses to Coronavirus and find the latest program guidance. www.Michigan.gov/Coronavirus >> Resources >> For Health Professionals

 Michigan’s stay at home order has been lifted, learn about each phase of the MI Safe Start Plan

-COVID-19 MSA policy bulletins and L-letters specific to Home Help providers.
+Click here for COVID-19 response MSA policy bulletins and L Letters specific to Home Help providers.

 The Home Help program is administered by the Michigan Department of Health and Human Services (MDHHS) and provides personal care services to individuals who need hands-on assistance with Activities of Daily Living (ADLs) and assistance with Instrumental Activities of Daily Living (IADLs).
 MDHHS is responsible for approving Home Help providers for participation in the program.